quantumstagefx/QS_MHA_batch_scripts/README.md

 You can find the denoising batch scripts inside the Denoiser folder of the script collection.
 Then there are multiple sub folders for each video codec.

 The denoiser scripts will generate a new file with the used denoising parameters at the end of the filename.
-Because this new filename is not compatible with the rest of the batch scripts we must adjust their code as follows:
+Because this new filename is not compatible with the rest of the batch scripts we must adjust the denoising script as follows:

 **First:** Find the denoiser you want to use.
 For example: Prores Very High **Then:** Change the copy parameter of the ffmpeg command at the end of line 30, just below "encoding:" to copy "%~dp1%newdir%\%~n1_clean.mov"